telerik/xaml-docs/controls/radrichtextbox/getting-started/net-core-support.md

 * __Telerik.Windows.Data__
 * __Telerik.Windows.Documents.Core__

-In order to use the built-in UI, you should add references to the following assemblies:
+To use the built-in UI, you should add references to the following assemblies:

 * __Telerik.Windows.Controls.Input__
 * __Telerik.Windows.Controls.Navigation__